msteeledadzie422/Reading-Notes/CF401-JS/401JS-reading27.md

 Custom Hooks allow you to reuse some stateful logic between components without adding more components to your tree.

 We create these by creating a function with the name "use" that calls another Hook.

+# The State Hook

+*What is a Hook?*
+Hooks are a new addition in React 16.8.
+They let you use staet and other React features without writing a class.

+*When would I use the useState Hook?*
+If you write a function component and realize you need to add some state to it, previously you had to convert it to a class.
+Now you can use a Hook, such as useState, inside the existing function component.

+*If you were to add React state to a function component by declaring a state variable:*
+    *What does calling useState do?*
+    It declares a "state variable" as a way to "preserve" some values between the function calls.

+    *What do we pass to useState as an argument?*

+    What does useState return?